 - Surgically removing the affected ovary and a biopsy of the other suspicious abdominal and pelvic peritoneum or the other ovary

 - Removal of the fatty tissue (or omentum) joined to the abdominal organs

 In the case of the second, third, and fourth stages, the surgery may include the removal of the entire uterus, the ovaries and the fallopian tubes, the omentum, and the removal of tissues to which cancer has spread.

 If cancer spreads to the nodes or omentum, further adjuvant chemotherapy is needed following the surgery.
 The chemo medication can be given to the patient intravenously or through the abdomen.

 Surface epithelial ovarian tumors are the most common ovarian tumors.
 The less harmful epithelial (benign & borderline) tumours are cured by surgery.

 A tumour cytoreductive surgery and chemotherapy treatment of the malignant epithelial ovarian cancers (harmful), and these cancers tend to recur again as they are aggressive and present in an advanced stage.
 Therefore, recurrent cancers are again treated by surgery if feasible or by chemotherapy.

 The rare ovarian stromal tumours are slow-growing in nature and the majority of them are treated by surgery alone, only a few cases may need adjuvant chemotherapy.

 Early detection of any form of cancer elevates the chances of successful treatment.
-So, keep an eye for any changes you observe and get it checked at the earliest.
+So, keep an eye out for any changes you observe and get them checked at the earliest.
 You can trust Cytecare if you need more information.

 At Cytecare we are “Fighting Cancer the Right Way” with highly specialized, modern diagnostic services, treatment and care for cancer patients.
 Guided by national as well as global protocols the multidisciplinary team of clinicians is highly qualified to help you fight cancer the right way.
 Give it a try!